 Being a Knight is more than camaraderie; it is being involved with your community; it is supporting your local Catholic Church, while enhancing your own faith; it is about protecting and enhancing your family life.

-Please contact Grand Knight Steve Gheduzzi at (845) 225-6318 for information on joining Our Lady of the Lakes Council.
+Please contact Grand Knight Ralph Fleischman at (845) 225-6318 for information on joining Our Lady of the Lakes Council.

 Any Third Degree member in good standing who is a citizen of the country in which he resides is eligible for membership in the Fourth Degree.
 The primary purpose of the Fourth Degree is to foster the spirit of patriotism by promoting responsible citizenship and a love of and loyalty to the Knights' respective countries through active membership in local Fourth Degree groups (called "assemblies").
 Certain members of the Fourth Degree participate in the Color Corps, which serves as honor guard at civic and religious functions.
 This activity has brought worldwide recognition to the Knights of Columbus.

 The Assembly that includes Our Lady of the Lakes Council is the Mother Cabrini Assembly, Number 1572.
 The current Faithful Navigator of this Assembly is Sir Knight Vincent J. LaRusso.
 The Faithful Color Corps Commander of this Assembly is Sir Knight Mike O'Brien.
-A schedule of meetings may be found on our Council's Upcoming Events page.
+A schedule of events may be found on the Assembly's Calendar Page.

 Third Degree Knights wishing to become Sir Knights of the Fourth Degree should speak with their Council's Grand Knight or the Faithful Navigator of their local Assembly.

 Ladies AuxiliaryThe Ladies Auxiliary's main function is for ladies to come together in fellowship to support our brother Knights and the Council.
 They do this primarily by providing assistance with planning for and executing Council events.
 They also conduct fundraising to support and advance the Council's charitable and fraternal activities.
-Our Ladies Auxiliary President is Maria Barry.
+Our Ladies Auxiliary President is Allison Keating.